National Academy of Fine Arts and Architecture (Ukraine): Competing ideologies

-In 1934, after a fundamental reform of the institution, it was received a new name again.
-Now it was the All-Ukrainian Institute of Arts and then the Kyiv State Art Institute.
-At this period the Institut returned to academic education methods.
-As a result, the priority was given to Panel painting.
-After World War II the institute has grown considerably.
-The departments of the graphics, political poster, monumental theatrical decorative art, and later - the department of technology and art conservation (cultural heritage) reopened again.
-The department of theory and history of art was founded.
+In 1934, along with another reform came another name: first, the All-Ukrainian Institute of Arts and, then, the Kyiv State Art Institute.
+Academic educational methods also returned.
+Priority was given to panel painting, and the departments of graphics, political poster, monumental art and, later, the department of technology and art conservation (cultural heritage) reopened.
+Around the same time, the department of theory and history of art was founded.